 Pumpkin Dump Cake is a wonderful tasting dessert.
 Adding Heath English Toffee Bits adds extravagant flavor to this recipe.

-We also served this with ice cream.
+We also served this with ice cream and caramel sauce.
 Yum.

 Here’s what I did.